-Love is in the air, it doesn’t always have to be about fancy flowers and tasty treats.
-We’ve found 18 unique DIY Valentine’s Day gifts that kids can make (they’re no joke!) and that you’ll (or whoever the lucky person is) actually want to keep.
+Love is in the air, and it doesn’t always have to be about fancy flowers and tasty treats.
+We’ve found 18 unique DIY Valentine’s Day gifts that kids can make (they’re no joke!) and that you (or whoever the lucky person is) will actually want to keep.
 Get ready to create something unique that comes straight from the heart.
+Don’t forget to check out our favorite homemade Valentine’s Day cards too!

 Heart Decorated Jars

-Decorate these jars with hearts and Valentine’s Day designs and then fill them with whatever treat you’d like.
+Decorate these jars with hearts and Valentine’s Day designs, then fill them with whatever treat you’d like.

 Heart-Shaped Pencil Toppers